bonnieho/BucketList/README.md

 ### Overview

 The original assigned task was to create a "burger logger" (WTH?!?) to enter a customized burger into a list and then have whichever burger you specify to be "devoured" (read: being transfered to an "eaten" list).
 This was to be done through the use of Node and mySQL to route that data and update the underlying database.
-No html files were to be harmed as Handlebars is the technology called upon to render the resulting pages based on a series of templates as linked views.
+No html files are harmed as Handlebars is the technology called upon to render the resulting pages based on a series of templates as linked views.

 Since the entire cohort was tasked with this same exercise, I wanted to have something more unique to show as exemplary of my ability to implement the same MVC design patten using the homegrown ORM needed for this assignment.
 So, I improvised and applied the same requirements into a different type of list to categorize - a "bucket" list.